LuisHb211/Fibonacci-Generator/README.md

 ## Example

 Suppose you input a size of 5 for the Fibonacci sequence.
 The generated text file (fibonacci_sequence.txt) would contain:
+0, 1, 1, 2, 3

+## Contributing

+Contributions and improvements to this code are welcome.
+Feel free to open issues or submit pull requests to enhance its functionality or fix any issues.